sebdehne/dbus-mqtt-services/README.md

 # dbus-mqtt-services
-A driver for VenusOS, listens on a special MQTT and creates a new service in the dbus as instructed in the MQTT-message.
+A driver for [VenusOS](https://github.com/victronenergy/venus/wiki), which listens on a special MQTT and creates a new service in the dbus as instructed in the MQTT-message.
 This allows you to create whatever service you desire on the dbus without having to run special python-code on the VenusOS device.

-## add InstanceID
+## Install
-    dbus -y com.victronenergy.settings /Settings/Devices AddSetting daly_bms_battery_1 ClassAndVrmInstance battery:0 s "" ""
+The installation procedure requires [SSH root access](https://www.victronenergy.com/live/ccgx:root_access) to your VenusOS device.

+    $ /data/etc

 ## How to remove settings from 'localsettings'
     # stop the localsettings service